Robotics/Programmable Controllers

 MT-ARM-1 - ARM board fitted with Philips LPC2132 @ 60MHz PricePhoto Docs

-These two boards are basically identical - they only differ in the type of ARM chip used.
-The ARM-2 board supports USB whereas the ARM-1 board does not.
-Both ARMBoards include the minimum components necessary for a basic controller, thus keeping both cost and board size down.
+This board includes the minimum components necessary for a basic controller, thus keeping both cost and board size down.
 All MCU pins have been brought out side-by-side to standard 0.1" headers for interfacing with other circuits.

-The MT ARMBoards are supplied programmed with the MT System Code to run TinyC programs.
+The MT ARMBoard is supplied programmed with the MT System Code to run TinyC programs.
 However end users can erase it for normal ARM development.
 WARNING: After erasing the ARM chip there is no way to get the MT System Code back - you have to buy a new one!

 Note: When using the ARMBoard with the IOBoard for doing experiments it will be necessary to use some I/I buffering ICs, such as 74LS573, to interface between the two boards.
 This is due to the different operating voltages for each board.